Replicating Bitlocker on Fedora 40

 Replace the --fs-uuid

-value with your boot partition’s UUID, and the EFI filename with the filename of the UKI generated by ukify
+value with your EFI partition’s UUID, and the EFI filename with the filename of the UKI generated by ukify

 .
-You can find your boot partition’s UUID by looking for its entry in the output of ls -l /dev/disk/by-uuid/
+You can find your EFI partition’s UUID by looking for its entry in the output of ls -l /dev/disk/by-uuid/

 .